Mazda RX-8: Mazdaspeed

-In 2003 Mazda announced a factory Mazdaspeed Version of the RX-8 exclusively in Japan.
+In 2003 Mazda announced a factory Mazdaspeed version of the RX-8 exclusively in Japan.
 Based on the Type S and tuned by Mazda's in-house division Mazdaspeed, the car included both mechanical, suspension, and aerodynamic improvements over the standard RX-8's.
 Mazdaspeed RX-8's were considered the highest performance model of the pre-facelift RX-8.
 Mechanical and suspension improvements included a new performance exhaust system, upgraded spark plugs, grounding kit, lightweight flywheel, re-balanced eccentric shaft, performance brake pads, stiffer anti-roll bars, four point front strut tower brace, rear strut tower brace, as well as a set of height and damping force adjustable coil-overs.
 Mazdaspeed also redesigned the aerodynamics of the car, giving it a new front bumper, with enlarged venting and oil cooler ducting, as well as side skirts, rear under spoiler, and a rear wing.
-The Mazdaspeed RX-8 was offered in either Strato Blue Mica, or Sunlight Silver Metallic as exclusive colors.
-A total of 480 factory Mazdaspeed Version RX-8's were built, and had a suggested retail price of JP¥3,650,000.00.
+The Mazdaspeed RX-8 was offered in either strato blue mica, or sunlight silver metallic as exclusive colors.
+A total of 480 factory Mazdaspeed Version RX-8s were built, and had a suggested retail price of JP¥3,650,000.00.
 Mazda also sold Mazdaspeed accessories worldwide through their dealerships.
-These accessories included both parts that weren't equipped on factory Mazdaspeed RX-8's as well as nearly all the parts equipped on the factory Mazdaspeed Version.
-This allowed standard RX-8's to be upgraded to Mazdaspeed standards through dealerships around the world.
+These accessories included both parts that were not equipped on factory Mazdaspeed RX-8s as well as nearly all the parts equipped on the factory Mazdaspeed version.
+This allowed standard RX-8s to be upgraded to Mazdaspeed standards through dealerships around the world.

 NR-A

-Mazda introduced the NR-A kit for the RX-8 Type S in January 2004 approved by the Japan Automobile Federation (JAF).
+Mazda introduced the NR-A kit for the RX-8 Type S in January 2004, approved by the Japan Automobile Federation (JAF).
 The NR-A kit, sold through Mazda Anfini and other dealers throughout Japan, brings the RX-8 up to specification in terms of eligibility for participation in the one-make Party Race sanctioned by JAF.
 The kit includes a roll bar, sports radiator, oil-cooler kit, tow hooks, and racing brake pads.

 Hydrogen RE

 At the 2004 North American International Auto Show, Mazda unveiled the RX-8 Hydrogen RE concept car, designed to run on either hydrogen or gasoline.
-In February, 2006, Mazda announced that it would start leasing a dual fuel RX-8 to commercial customers in Japan, and in March, 2006 announced its first two customers, claiming the first fleet deliveries of a dual hydrogen/gasoline production car.
+In February 2006, Mazda announced that it would start leasing a dual fuel RX-8 to commercial customers in Japan, and in March, 2006 announced its first two customers, claiming the first fleet deliveries of a dual hydrogen/gasoline production car.
 In 2008, 30 RX-8 HRE were delivered to HyNor.